Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 }
 ```

+> [!NOTE]
- Wild card pattern can also be used to match select menu custom ids but remember that the array containing the select menu values should be the last parameter.
+> Wild card pattern can also be used to match select menu custom id''s
+> but remember that the array containing the select menu values should be the last parameter.

 ```csharp
 [ComponentInteraction("role_selection_*")]